 - Contributing to better attendance

-Schedule: The Paideia Institute is schedule for July 29 – August 1, 2013.
+Schedule: The Paideia Institute has been rescheduled to the summer of 2021.
 Each day begins at 8 a.m. and concludes by 4 p.m.

 Housing: Both on-campus and hotel accommodations are based on availability.
-Contact Anne Kaufman (952-475-0101 or email@example.com) for campus rates or contact the hotels directly.
+Contact the hotels directly or for campus rates contact Rachel Lloyd at email@example.com.

-The following hotels offer free shuttle service to Augsburg College.
-Contact the hotels directly and mention that you would like the Augsburg academic rate.
+The following hotels offer free shuttle service to Augsburg University.
+When making your reservation mention that you would like the Augsburg academic rate.
+Rates will vary by hotel.

-For Further Information: contact Anne Kaufman, Augsburg Paideia Program Director, at 952-475-0101 or email@example.com.
+For Further Information: contact Rachel Lloyd at firstname.lastname@example.org.